• Skip to primary navigation

 The best part is Pillsbury has even done the decorating for you!
 Their classic holiday shape sugar cookie dough has cheerful designs that add just the right amount of Christmas spirit to this recipe.

-The whole family can help with this recipe and it’s one everyone will enjoy too!
+The whole family can help with this recipe and it’s one everyone will enjoy too (make sure to also check out these Copycat Lofthouse Cookies for another festive treat)!

 Why Make This Recipe?